 Where there is no other option and the child is a member of The Scout Association through another section (or where the Scout Group has taken out additional insurance) then Leaders’ children may attend.
 However they may not take part in activities and should pay the Leader/Helper price.

-If you bring young leaders/helpers, please make sure that they are signed up as participants.
+If you bring young leaders, please make sure they’re signed up as participants.

 All participants who book by the booking deadline will receive a complimentary event t-shirt.
 Leaders/helpers can buy their t-shirts with their tickets.
 T-shirt and other merchandise must be collected on arrival when you check in.
 T-Shirts for additional participants will be provided subject to availability.
 The T-Shirt colour won’t be announced until nearer to the event.